BACK TO INDEX

 This paper deals with global convergence to equilibria, and in particular Hirsch's generic convergence theorem for strongly monotone systems, for singular perturbations of monotone systems.

 11. G.A.
 Enciso and E.D.
 Sontag.
 A remark on multistability for monotone systems II.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 2957-2962, 2005.
-Keyword(s): multistability, systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): multistability, systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 12. D. Angeli and E.D.
 Sontag.
 An analysis of a circadian model using the small-gain approach to monotone systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Paradise Island, Bahamas, Dec.
 2004, IEEE Publications, pages 575-578, 2004.
-[PDF] Keyword(s): circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, biochemical networks, oscillations, periodic behavior, monotone systems, delay-differential systems.
+[PDF] Keyword(s): circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, reaction networks, oscillations, periodic behavior, monotone systems, delay-differential systems.

 Abstract: